DigiBP/Team-Rolex/README.md

 -	REST API server provided via Deepnote
 -	Voiceflow

-o	Start process and retrieve information from the initial Google forms message (Prescription) using “Make”. o	Prepare appropriate cancellation messages via our API and send those messages using “Make” o	Present the choice of pharmacy to the patient in a human-like manner using “Voiceflow”. o	Prepare appropriate confirmation messages via our API, Camunda and send those messages using “Make”
+# Start process and retrieve information from the initial Google forms message (Prescription) using “Make”.
+# Prepare appropriate cancellation messages via our API and send those messages using “Make”
+# Present the choice of pharmacy to the patient in a human-like manner using “Voiceflow”.
+# Prepare appropriate confirmation messages via our API, Camunda and send those messages using “Make”

 ### Benefits ✔️